Southport FC 2022-23 Team Photo

 16-Dylan Vassallo (839)

 Dylan was outstanding in all the 2020-21 pre-season games and rejoined the club having been part of our youth set up in the 2015/16 season.
 The attacking midfielder has since developed his career with Warrington Town and another player who can deliver a great set piece.
+Made 38 starts in 2021-22 scoring twice and also contributed 7 assists.

 17-Niall Watson (838)